-Between 2014 and 2016, St Basil's Croydon Park underwent a multi-million dollar redevelopment to create a contemporary and sophisticated facility for 74 residents with luxury fittings and commercial grade services.
-The Mediterranean Village followed: a redevelopment of two villas each with nine bedrooms and a kitchen and laundry for residents to use.
-This model rebuilds the home environment; encouraging the familiar feeling of living at home.
+Between 2014 and 2016, St Basil's Croydon Park underwent a multi-million dollar redevelopment to create a contemporary facility for 74 residents.
+The Mediterranean Village followed, a redevelopment of two villas each with nine bedrooms and a kitchen and laundry – each providing our residents with the familiar feeling of living at home.

-A migrant in the 1950s, Mr Norman Beer left England for new opportunities in Australia.
-He found work in Toowoomba and learnt to milk cows; after a year he travelled to Darwin and worked in the kitchen of the Rum Jungle Uranium mine.
-He then moved for work to Gove, Katherine, Cunnanara, Arnhem Land, Pine Gap, and more, sending money back to his mother in the UK because “he wanted to show her what he could do with the opportunities he could never have had at home in England”.
+He found work in Toowoomba, where he learned to milk cows, then travelled to Darwin and worked in the kitchen of the Rum Jungle Uranium mine.
+He then worked in Gove, Katherine, Cunnanara, Arnhem Land, Pine Gap, and more – always sending money back to his mother in the UK because ‘he wanted to show her what he could do with the opportunities he could never have had at home in England’.

-This garden around us, is a result of Norm’s generosity – a bequest borne from pennies saved throughout his simple, honest life.
-The Garden at St Peters is, in the words of St Basil, “A place where kindness is sown”, in memory of a “very easy-going man who liked to help people” (from Norm’s biography, provided by the Hutt Street Centre).
+The garden at St Basil’s St Peters, is a result of Norm’s generosity – a bequest borne from pennies saved throughout his simple, honest life.
+The garden is, in the words of Saint Basil, ‘A place where kindness is sown’, in memory of a ‘very easy-going man who liked to help people’.

 This history is taken from Norm’s biography, provided by the Hutt Street Centre.